|

 Editing:

-During self edit, it's best to read your story through editing for a
+During self edit, it's best to read your story through editing for a different component each time (in other words, don't try to fix your plot development and your spelling at the same time).

 Use full page or half page templates to print your story.
 Add illustrations.